OOQQ-dot/sega-saturn-disc-matrix-font/README.md

 ### how?
 * The code is just a simple array of bits, 64 in size.
-* The line of every grid marks the bottom position for correct orientation and optical reading by a machine.
 * The grid is numbered from 0 to 5 to adress each bit.
 * The code is used here to simply encode each game id number, which are all unique.